Category Archives: Self Confidence

 Posted on

-Alex Scarborough quotes DiCarol’s experience growing up, “Earlier in her career, she sometimes let nerves get the best of her.
-She had devoted everything to the sport — “It’s my life,” she said.
-“I didn’t go to prom, didn’t go to homecoming.
-I didn’t do anything but softball” — and the idea of not living up to expectations made her timid on the diamond.”
-As she points out, athletes who reach the collegiate level often miss out on other social opportunities along the way.
-Due to this their evaluation of their self is purely based in sport.
-When they fail in sport they feel like a failure overall.
-Sports are their entire life, so they when fail in sport they feel as though they are failing as a person.
-They aren’t just failing on the field, it’s much bigger than that to them.
-For this reason it’s crucial to give our young athletes a healthy sport-life balance.
-Especially when they are young, they need the opportunity to grow all aspects of who they are.
-They need room to discover their talents in music, school, friendships, and hobbies.
-They need to feel that they have value in a variety of atmospheres so when they fail in one they have other confidences to fall back on.
-If kids had these opportunities throughout their athletic careers the pressure to perform would be far less.
+As Scarborough points out, athletes who reach the collegiate level often miss out on other social opportunities along the way.
+Consequently, their evaluation of themselves is purely based on their performance in sports.
+When they fail in sports, they feel like a failure overall, as sports have become their entire life.
+Thus, failing in sports leads them to feel as though they are failing as individuals.
+It’s not just about failing on the field; it’s a much bigger issue for them.
+For this reason, it is crucial to provide young athletes with a healthy sport-life balance.
+Especially when they are young, they need the opportunity to develop all aspects of who they are.
+They require the space to explore their talents in music, school, friendships, and hobbies.
+By doing so, they can feel that they have value in various areas of life, allowing them to have other sources of confidence to fall back on in times of failure.
+If kids had these opportunities throughout their athletic careers, the pressure to perform would be significantly reduced.
 (I wrote a blog recounting my experience in having a healthy sport-life balance a while back, you can read it here: Keep a Sport-Life Balance)

 Teaching athletes mental game strategies and giving them the room to explore their other talents can help to keep the game in check.
-Keeping the game in check has the potential to give athletes the best opportunity to fully develop into themselves, both as a an athlete and a person.
+Keeping the game in check has the potential to give athletes the best opportunity to fully develop into themselves, both as an athlete and a person.

 But He Didn’t Get a Hit…